a5482pick/PHP-Parametric-Oscillation/README.md

 --------------------

-(The calculation takes several seconds to perform. &nbsp; Two arrays to store the data points have been added: remove the 5 storage lines to speed the calculation up a bit if you won't be using them.)
+The calculation takes several seconds to perform, so a little patience is required after you submit your values. &nbsp;(Interestingly, the calculation is much faster on Firefox.) &nbsp; Two arrays to store the data points have been added: remove the 5 storage lines to speed the calculation up a bit if you won't be using them.